-Johnny Depp’s Long Time Struggle with Substance Abuse
+Johnny Depp’s Struggle with Substance Abuse

-Johnny Depp’s Testimony About Substance Use
+Johnny Depp’s Testimony About Struggle with Substance Abuse

 Johnny Depp’s high profile defamation trial in Fairfax County against his ex-wife Amber Heard has made many headlines in the news recently, including Depp testifying about his history with substance abuse.
 Sometimes using drugs with other high-profile celebrities like Marilyn Manson and Paul Bettany.
+Struggle with Substance Abuse.
 He has described it as “self-medication” after a difficult childhood and for “numbing” emotional troubles throughout his life.
 Depp’s drug use has been a central part of the case.
 Ms. Heard has alleged Depp as a domestic abuser, often becoming violent during fits of rage after using drugs or alcohol.

 How Depp’s Substance Use Began